PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on the beach and Greenpeace threw her in.
+Yo mamma so fat that when she sits around the house, she sits around the house.